-- Collaborate with students, teachers, administrator and parent organizations, school safety personnelstaff, other school personnelstaff, and the community in educating about the Code of Conduct and ensuring other Board Policies align with the Code of Conduct. - 2.
+- 1. Collaborate with students, teachers, administrator and parent organizations, school safety staff, other school staff, and the community in educating about the Code of Conduct and ensuring other Board Policies align with the Code of Conduct. - 2.
 Adopt and review at least annually the Code of Conduct to evaluate its effectiveness and the fairness and consistency of its implementation. - 3.
-Adopt an annual budget that supports effective implementation of the Code of Conduct. - 4.
-Appoint one staff member in each school building who is thoroughly trained to handle human relations in the areas of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability (Education Law §13[3]) as the Dignity Act Coordinator (DAC). - 5.
-Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 6.
+Adopt an annual budget that supports effective implementation of the Code of Conduct.

+4. Appoint one staff member in each school building who is thoroughly trained to handle human relations June 20, 2024Amended Date 19 in the areas of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability (Education Law §13[3]) as the Dignity Act Coordinator (DAC).

+- 5. Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 6.
 Take appropriate measures where violations of the Code of Conduct occur. - 7.
-Maintain confidentiality in accordance with federal and state law.

-8. Address personal biases that may affect equal treatment of students and staff.
+Maintain confidentiality in accordance with federal and state law. - 8.
+Address personal biases that may affect equal treatment of students and staff.